munificent/craftinginterpreters/book/hash-tables.md

 As usual in this book, we'll pick the simplest one that gets the job done efficiently.
 That's good old **linear probing**.
 When looking for an entry, we look in the first bucket its key maps to.
 If it's not in there, we look in the very next element in the array, and so on.
-If we reached the end, we wrap back around to the beginning.
+If we reach the end, we wrap back around to the beginning.

 The good thing about linear probing is that it's cache friendly.
 Since you walk